sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 specified original type (interface or class name).
 This test double object can be used in every context where an object of the original type is expected or required.

-These methods return a test double object for the specified type.
-The creation of this test double is performed using best practice defaults: the ``__construct()`` and ``__clone()`` methods of the original class are not executed and the arguments passed to a method of the test double will not be cloned.

-If these defaults are not what you need then you can use the ``getMockBuilder(string $type)`` method to customize the test double generation using a fluent interface.

-By default, all methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration (without calling the original method).

-Using the ``willReturn()`` method, for instance, you can configure these implementations to return a specified value when called.
-This configured value must be compatible with the method's return type declaration.

 .. admonition:: Limitation: final, private, and static methods

    Please note that ``final``, ``private``, and ``static`` methods cannot